Hormonal contraception: Cardiovascular disease

 Combined oral contraceptives can increase the risk of certain types of cardiovascular disease in women with a pre-existing condition or already-heightened risk of cardiovascular disease.
 Smoking (for women over 35), metabolic conditions like diabetes, obesity and family history of heart disease are all risk factors which may be exacerbated by the use of certain hormonal contraceptives.
 Oral contraceptives have also been linked to an inflated risk of myocardial infarction, arterial thrombosis, and ischemic stroke.

 Blood clots

 Hormonal contraception methods are consistently linked with the risk of developing blood clots.
 However, the risk does vary depending on the hormone type or birth control method being used.

-Depression

-There is a growing body of research evidence investigating the links between hormonal contraception, and potential adverse effects on women's psychological health.
-Findings from a large Danish study of one million women (followed up from 2000-2013) were published in 2016, and reported that the use of hormonal contraception was associated with a statistically significant increased risk of subsequent depression, particularly amongst adolescents.
-Within this study, women on the progestogen-only pill in particular, were 34% more likely to be subsequently be given a first diagnosis of depression or to take anti-depressants, in comparison to those not on hormonal contraception.
-Similarly, in December 2010, another large cohort study in Sweden with women aged 12–30 (n=815,662) found an association between hormonal contraception and subsequent use of psychotropic drugs, particularly amongst adolescents (aged 12–19).
-They had women take the contraceptive of their choice for a year before recording results.
-The collected data indicated that 3.7% of contraceptive users have ended up getting prescribed a psychotropic drug, while the number of non-users was 2.5%.
-These studies highlight the need for further research into the links between hormonal contraception, and adverse effects on women's psychological health.